danielmlow/tutorials/README.md

 Obtain `vfp_audios_16khz/` cannot be shared.
 Ask for it.

-After verifying the paths and instructions in the first few lines, run:
+After verifying the configuration (paths, instructions, how many seconds to play) in the first few lines, run:

 ```
-pip3 install playsound PyObjC pandas
+pip3 install playsound PyObjC pandas pyaudio
 python3 annotation.py
 ```